Listen up! I’ve got a special spicy recipe for you today — pan-fried Norwegian capelin that will taste your taste buds away.

 2. Now, let’s give our capelin a bath in some fantastic flavors.
 Pour that soy sauce all over the fillets, making sure to coat them generously.
 Let them marinate in the sauce for a glorious 15 minutes while we move on to our next step.

 3. It’s a batter time, my friends!
 In a bowl, crack those eggs and give them a good whisking.
 Now, add a pinch of the wonderful Svanshki salt (Utsho Suneli spice blend) for that unique Georgian twist.
-Gradually add the flour, mixing it all together until you have a smooth and luscious bat.
+Gradually add the flour, mixing it all together until you have a smooth and luscious batter.

-4. Heat up a trusty skillet over medium heat and pour in some frying oil.
+4. Heat a trusty skillet over medium heat and pour in some frying oil.
 We want it nice and hot, ready to work its magic on our capelin fillets.

 5. Now, it’s time to coat those marinated fillets in our irresistible batter.
 Dip each fillet into the batter, making sure to get it evenly coated, and gently place it in the sizzling skillet.
 Repeat this step until our skillet is filled with the promise of crispy goodness.